Online Marriage & Family Counseling (Therapy) Certificate

 Alliant International University

 Alliant’s master of arts in marriage and family therapy offers its coursework completely online and is one of only five such programs in the nation to be COAMFTE-accredited.
-They also have a traditional on-campus program offered at several California campuses, one of only eight COAMFTE-accredited programs in California.
+They also have a traditional on-campus program offered at several California campuses, which is one of only eight COAMFTE-accredited programs in the state of California.

 Alliant requires all applicants to have a minimum 3.0 GPA, along with official transcripts, a resume or CV, letters of recommendation, and a personal essay.
-Marriage and family therapy students can earn a specialization in chemical dependency, which prepares students to help people facing addiction.
+Marriage and family therapy students have the option to earn a specialization in chemical dependency, which prepares students to help people facing addiction.

 The master’s program is offered as both a semester-long and eight-week term program and is open for enrollment during each of those respective enrollment periods.
-The program is 60 credits and takes at least two years to complete, across six semesters or 13 terms.
+The program is 60 credits and takes a minimum of two years to complete, either across six semesters or 13 terms.
 This program includes 500 hours of direct client contact—at least 250 with couples or families.
 Students receive at least 100 hours of individual and group supervision, at least 50 hours of which are based on direct observation or videotape.

-- Accreditation: Western Association of Schools and Colleges (WASC); Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE)
+- Accreditation: Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE); the chemical dependency program is accredited by the California Association for Drug/Alcohol Educators

 Arizona State University offers students two options for online undergraduate degrees that will help prepare them for future marriage and family counseling studies.
 They are a bachelor of science in family and human development or a bachelor of science in counseling and applied psychological science.
 Both degrees require approximately four years of full-time studies but can be completed in less if students have transfer credits.